Pokémon Unite Accessibility Report

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.

 Similar Games With More Accessibility Features for Difficulty

-If you want to play Pokémon Unite, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Pokémon Unite, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility: